New Testament Church (Hong Kong): Mount Zion is the venue for the heavenly descent of Jesus Christ

-After Elijah Hong took the control of the NTC, he shifted the headquarters to Mount Zion, which is located at Hsiaolin, Kaohsiung, Taiwan.
+After Elijah Hong took control of the NTC, he shifted the headquarters to Mount Zion, which is located in Hsiaolin, Kaohsiung, Taiwan.
 It is home to 300 people who operate an organic farm and allows NTC followers to make pilgrimages.
 Elijah Hong settled down on this mountain in 1979 and proclaimed: "Mount Zion in Hasiolin, Kaohsiung, Taiwan is the mountain of the Lord, the lord house as prophesied in the Book of Isaiah!
 All nations shall flow to this mountain!".
-NTC followers believe that God has forsaken the traditional Mount Zion in Israel especially due to the Jews rejecting Christ, and the new Mount Zion in Taiwan is now the real Mount Zion.
+NTC followers believe that God has forsaken the traditional Mount Zion in Israel, especially due to the Jews rejecting Christ, and the new Mount Zion in Taiwan is now the real Mount Zion.
 They believe that Mount Zion is the mountain that God would show them, a new heaven and the millennial kingdom.
-They also believe that Jesus Christ would return at Mount Zion at his second coming, Hong pledged to the Lord that they would wait on Mount Zion to wait Jesus Christ showing them a new prophet.
+They also believe that Jesus Christ would return to Mount Zion at his second coming.
+Hong pledged to the Lord that they would wait on Mount Zion to see Jesus Christ show them a new prophet.

 The One and Only True God

-According to Mui Yee's theology, there are only two groups of people - one belonging to God, one belonging to Devil.
+According to Mui Yee's theology, there are only two groups of people—one belonging to God, one belonging to Devil.
 It is consistent with the thinking of Hong, the leader of New Testament Church, as he claimed that his church is the only true church, others are satanic.
 Therefore, the NTC followers believe that Jesus Christ is the only god they have, there are no other saviour.
 Mui Yee believed that God is truly one but manifests himself in three different forms.
 It is said that Jesus Christ is triune, combining the Holy Father, the Holy Son, and they Holy Spirit in one.

-The Full Gospel
+Gospel

-NTC stated that Christians have to complete the witness of blood, the witness of water and the witness of the Holy Spirit, so as to receive the gospel to its fullness.
-According to the Church's theology, blood represents Jesus' death on the cross, water represents baptism, spirit represents the manifestation of 'spiritual gifts', which means glossolalia.
-Kong wrote in 1966, ‘When we accept Jesus as our personal savior we receive not only Blood (regeneration) and water baptism (baptism and obedience to the word of God) but also the Baptism with the Holy Spirit.’
-NTC leaders believe that individual can only truly understand the message of the Bible after receiving the full gospel, meaning only NTC followers can truly understand the doctrines of the church.
-NTC followers then concludes that NTC is the only orthodox church as they said they are the only church that received the full gospel.
-Mui Yee wrote A life to Testify to the Full Gospel of Jesus Christ, listing out a concrete set of doctrines for NTC supporters to study and follow.
+NTC stated that Christians have to complete the witness of blood, the witness of water, and the witness of the Holy Spirit so as to receive the gospel in its fullness.
+According to the Church's theology, blood represents Jesus's death on the cross, water represents baptism, and spirit represents the manifestation of 'spiritual gifts', which means glossolalia.
+Kong wrote in 1966, "When we accept Jesus as our personal savior we receive not only Blood (regeneration) and water baptism (baptism and obedience to the word of God) but also the Baptism with the Holy Spirit."
+NTC leaders were on the concept that individuals can only understand the message of the Bible after receiving the full gospel, meaning only NTC followers can truly understand the doctrines of the church.
+NTC followers then conclude that NTC is the only orthodox church as they said they are the only church that received the full gospel.
+Mui Yee wrote A life to Testify to the Full Gospel of Jesus Christ, listing out a set of doctrines for NTC supporters to study and follow.